ambadasu/Learn-Git/README.md

 Once you have a repo, you can start tracking files with these core commands:

+git add filename
+# Adds files to the staging area to be committed
+git commit -m “Meaningful message”
+# Commits staged files to the repository with a log message
+git status
-git add filename # Adds files to the staging area to be committed git commit -m “Meaningful message” # Commits staged files to the repository with a log message git status: Checks the status — which files are staged, unstaged, or untracked For example:
+Checks the status — which files are staged, unstaged, or untracked

+For example:
 git add index.html
 git commit -m "Add initial homepage" git status